Editor's note: Click here to see all our articles on Corporate Social Responsibility.

 How have Unilever achieved this growth?
 By being a responsible, sustainable business, they have saved money (energy, packaging, etc.), won over consumers, fostered innovation and have managed to inspire and engage their people.

-The Unilever success story is well publicised, but it can be hard to identify with a business of such size.
-However, the great news is that even the smallest of organisations benefit when putting Corporate Social Responsibility (CSR) at the heart of their business, starting with small changes on a simple environmental policy list.
+The Unilever success story is well publicized, but it can be hard to identify with a business of such size.
+However, the great news is that even the smallest of organisations benefit when putting corporate social responsibility (CSR) at the heart of their business, starting with small changes on a simple environmental policy list.
 Here goes a useful guideline on how to write a company environmental policy (template).

 The benefits from adopting CSR can be less obvious than say, helping the environment.
 For example, a survey from Net Impact found that 53% of workers said that “a job where I can make an impact” was important to their happiness.
 Interestingly, 35% would take a pay cut to work for a company committed to CSR.